 As Above so Below Meaning

-Teachings that instruct man to look without in order to see within point out another fact: man is an incomplete being, an unfinished world that only partially mirrors its neighboring cosmoses.
+Teachings that instruct man to look without in order to see within point out another fact: man is an incomplete being, an unfinished world that only partially mirrors the neighboring cosmoses.
 Hence, as above so below and as within so without outlines the direction of man’s evolution, the way to fulfill his potential and become a complete man—a complete cosmos.
-It is with this encouragement in mind that we have compiled this collection of sayings.
-We hope you enjoy our compilation, bookmark our site, and return for more.
+It is with this encouragement in mind that we have compiled our present collection of sayings.
+We hope you enjoy this compilation, bookmark our site, and return for more!